SteveKennyUK/around-the-grounds/README.md

 	- The headers and footers will have a lighter colour to contrast with the page content.
 	- Colours will be checked with [WebAIM](https://webaim.org/resources/contrastchecker/) to ensure that the colour contrasts meet accessibility guidelines.

+	 - **Additional colours**
+    [#ff6161](https://icolorpalette.com/color/ff6161) - it was decided that the background colour of each card should be synonymous with the stadium/football club.
+This shade of red was chosen after checking the contrast with black text through WebAIM.

 -  #### Typography

 	- The font choices for the site will again consider the user and remain consistent with their experiences and expectations.
 Consideration has been given  to football related media in choosing a font scheme.
 The Premier League created its own font for use on their [website](https://www.premierleague.com/home).
 This font is called 'PremierSans' and is not freely available so a similar font was sought.